znuny/FAQ/doc/en/feature.md

 ## Dynamic fields for FAQ

-Basic dynamic field support (Text, TextArea, Checkbox, Dropdown, Multiselect, Date and DateTime) has been implemented for FAQ items.
-Its creation, behavior and configuration is similar to the dynamic fields for tickets.
+Basic dynamic field support (Text, TextArea, Checkbox, Dropdown, Multiselect, Date, and DateTime) has been implemented for FAQ items.
+Its creation, behavior, and configuration are similar to those of the dynamic fields for tickets.

-Already created dynamic fields cannot be used for FAQ.
-New dynamic fields for FAQ (exclusively) have to be created (same as ticket and article dynamic fields).
+Dynamic fields previously created cannot be used for FAQ.
+Newly installed exclusive dynamic fields types are available.

 Dynamic fields extend FAQ by adding multiple options to store and present information on FAQ Items, beyond the normal fields (e.g.